dotnet/linker/docs/error-codes.md

 #### `IL2043`: Trying to propagate DynamicallyAccessedMemberAttribute from property 'property' to its getter 'method', but it already has such attribute.

 - Propagating DynamicallyAccessedMembersAttribute from property 'property' to its getter 'method' found that the getter already has such an attribute.
 The existing attribute will be used.

+#### `IL2044`: Could not find any type in namespace 'namespace' specified in 'XML document location'

+- The 'XML document location' specifies a namespace 'namespace' but there are no types found in such namespace.